Malitthh/Hacktoberfest-Playwright-Automation/CONTRIBUTING.md

 5. Open the repo code using any IDE/text-editors

-6. There are different packages for topics such as file, oop, generics, collections and exceptions.
-Write a program under your desired topic.
+6. Please include your test data under the "fixture" folder and your test scripts under the "test" folder.
+Utilize "commons.ts" to store common methods.
+Write any UI or API scripts related to your desired topic.

 7. Add, Commit and Push the changes to your forked repo
 ``` bash